-We estimate that the net proceeds to us from this offering, after deducting underwriting discounts and estimated offering expenses, will be approximately \$27.3 million (or approximately \$31.5 million if the underwriters exercise their option to purchase additional shares in full), based on an assumed public offering price of \$33.50 per share, which is the midpoint of the price range set forth on the cover of this prospectus.
+We estimate that the net proceeds to us from this offering, after deducting underwriting discounts and estimated offering expenses, will be approximately \$30.5 million (or approximately \$35.2 million if the underwriters exercise their option to purchase additional shares in full), based on the public offering price of \$33.50 per share as set forth on the cover of this prospectus.
 We intend to use the net proceeds of the offering to support the growth of Orange Bank & Trust Company, including providing capital to Orange Bank & Trust Company to support growth of its operations, such as the expansion of its lending and wealth management activities, to support growth in HVIA's trust and wealth management business, to finance strategic acquisitions to the extent the opportunities arise and for other general corporate purposes, which could include other growth initiatives.
 We have no current plans, arrangements or understandings relating to any specific acquisition or similar transaction.